macleanl3vin/PlatformVue/README.md

 1. Build a Responsive Web Page
 - Create a responsive web page using HTML, CSS, and JavaScript.
   - Use design information from Figma to structure and style the page.
-  - Populate lesson plan content with JavaScript objects.
+  - Populate the lesson plan content with JavaScript objects.
   --------------------------------------------------
 2. Extend the Page with a Dynamic Lesson Plan
-- Allow teachers to rearrange activities in their lesson plans.
+- Allow teachers to rearrange activities in their lesson plans using responsive down/up buttons.
   - Implement backend integration using REST APIs to save changes.
-  - Provide a user-friendly way to tailor lesson plans.
   - Solve the challenge of inflexible lesson plan reordering.
 --------------------------------------------------
 3. Extend the Page with a Lesson Notes Editor
 - Add a Markdown editor for editing lesson notes.
   - Save edited notes to the backend database.
-  - Enhance flexibility in adapting lesson notes to changing needs.
   - Address the issue of outdated lesson notes management.
 --------------------------------------------------
 Milestone 4: Decompose the Page into Components